ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 lein run -m greenfield-clojure.core
 ```

-`-m` tells Leiningen wich namespace to use for execution.
+`-m` tells Leiningen which namespace to use for execution.
 The namespace must include a `-main` function.
 *Notice the `-` before the main*.